ASDF was designed to be extensible in an object-oriented fashion.

 input-filesA method for this function is often not needed, since ASDF has a pretty clever default

 input-filesmechanism.
-You only need create a method if there are multiple ultimate input files, and/or the bottom one doesn’t depend on the
+You only need create a method if there are multiple ultimate input files.
+Most operations inherit from

 operation-done-pYou only need to define a method on that function if you can detect conditions that invalidate previous runs of the operation, even though no filesystem timestamp has changed, in which case you return